Amira31/Rice-Mutational-Study/01_Manual.md

 * **02_bam:**
 * **03_vcf:**

+## Step 2: Quality check and trimming

-## Step 2: Indexing of reference genome
+## Step 3: Indexing of reference genome

 First, users will need to download reference genome sequence in `FASTA` format `(.fa/.fna)` from NCBI together with its gene annotation file in GFF/GTF/GFF3 format.
 We will download these files with `wget` and unzip them with `gunzip`.